eliasbuchwald/-reddit/Install-guide.md

 $ sudo rabbitmqctl set_permissions -p / reddit ".*" ".*" ".*"
 ```

+The rabbitmq web management interface is accessible on port 15672
+with the credentials `guest:guest`.
+If you are using the
+Vagrantfile for setup, you can also access the interface on your
+host machine on the same port.

 ## memcached

 Almost everything in reddit depends on memcached running, and you won't